sonnyayran/scrape-list-wsoc/README.md

 # Webscraper-Wsoc

 ## About the App
-I needed a way to quickly build spreadsheets to feed my daughter's college recruiting system for program analysis and contact management.
+I needed a way to quickly build spreadsheets to feed my daughter's college recruiting system for college program analysis and contact management.
 The app scrapes Wikipedia and creates a CSV document of women's soccer programs in the US.
 Built with Python and Pandas.

 ## Getting Started